The Last War Drum [The North West Campaign Of 1885]

 Details

-Hardcover with dust jacket, 193 pages, 6.5x10 in, [16.5x26 cm], B&W illustrations, photographs.
+Hardcover, wrapped dust jacket, 193 pages, 6.5x10 in, [16.5x26 cm], B&W illustrations, photographs.
+SIgned by author.

 Condition